-ReLUs are especially common in internal ("hidden") layers, and sigmoid activations are common for the output for binary classification and softmax for multi-class classification (see Section 4.3.2 for an explanation).
+ReLUs are especially common in internal ("hidden") layers, sigmoid activations are common for the output for binary classification, and softmax activations are common for the output for multi-class classification (see Section 4.3.3 for an explanation).

-7.4 Loss functions and activation functions
+6.4 Loss functions and activation functions

-Different loss functions make different assumptions about the range of inputs they will get as input and, as we have seen, different activation functions will produce output values in different ranges.
+Different loss functions make different assumptions about the range of values they will get as input and, as we have seen, different activation functions will produce output values in different ranges.
 When you are designing a neural network, it's important to make these things fit together well.
-In particular, we will think about matching loss functions with the activation function in the last layer, f^L. Here is a table of loss functions and activations that make sense for them:
+In particular, we will think about matching loss functions with the activation function in the last layer, f^L .
+Here is a table of loss functions and activations that make sense for them:

-Loss f^L task
+Loss f ^L task

 squared linear regression

-NLL sigmoid classification
+NLL sigmoid binary classification

 NLLM softmax multi-class classification